 However, the opposition saw practical flaws in the proposed legislation.
 Hon.
-Member Laity called the bill “utterly useless and ineffective.”
-He believed that the number of proposed vending machines was “inconvenient” for rural communities, as clause 9.1 states that, “Each local council shall receive one RVM per 10,000 people.”
+Member Laity called the Bill “utterly useless and ineffective.”
+He believed that the number of proposed vending machines was “inconvenient” for rural communities, citing clause 9.1 which states that, “Each local council shall receive one RVM per 10,000 people.”

 Honourable Member Widdison agreed.
 She argued that alternative systems, such as a depository like those currently in use in South Australia, are more effective.
 Widdison noted that the use of vending machines would “cause congestion on the streets, as these machines will fill up rapidly.”

-The government defended their scheme, with Hon.
-Member Danks claiming that the vending machines “will decrease litter at the same rate as in South Australia.”
+The government defended their scheme, with Honourable Member Danks claiming that the vending machines “will decrease litter at the same rate as in South Australia.”

-As well as being effective, Hon.
-Member Vallette argued that, “Jobs will be created regarding design, maintenance, and servicing of these machines.”
+As well as being effective, Honourable Member Vallette argued that, “Jobs will be created regarding design, maintenance, and servicing of these machines.”

 The monetary remittance gained from the scheme was scrutinised by the opposition.
 Honourable Member Pilli cautioned that the financial incentive could hinder the culture created in Victoria of respecting the environment.